 Our Master Closet Makeover is probably really stretching the limits when it comes to the word “makeover”.
 It’s more of a budget before after working with what I already had on-hand!
 But it only took a quick afternoon and it was a huge improvement!

 I know… I hear you… it doesn’t seem like much.
 But compared to what we started with, it feels like a huge improvement to us!
-It’s one of those makeovers that leaves you scratching your head and wondering why you didn’t tackle it sooner.
+It’s one of those projects or room makeovers, like tackling decluttering, that leaves you scratching your head and wondering why you didn’t tackle it sooner.

 Not only because the above before picture really is bad, but because it didn’t take long at all!
 More on that in a second, but first, let’s point out everything wrong with this picture.

 The bottom left is not usually empty.
 No, trust me, we cram as much into this tiny closet as we can.
 We normally have 2 laundry baskets on the floor there, but for your sake, I removed them.
 It might be an ugly before, but we don’t need to go as far as to show our dirty laundry.

 Because of those laundry baskets, though, I never really used that lower rod.
 I had some spare hangers on it pushed back to the far right, but other than that, it just kind of got in the way.